purduewebdevclub/2017-Beginner-Gitbook/intro-js.md

 Classes have now been provided as part of [ECMAScript 2015](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), but this is just syntactic sugar.

 #### Side Note
-What is syntactic sugar?

-First, we need to explain what the previously mentioned ECMAScript is.
+Before we talk about syntactic sugar, we need to explain what the previously mentioned ECMAScript is.

 ECMAScript is a specification standard for JavaScript.
-It is maintained by [Ecma International](https://en.wikipedia.org/wiki/Ecma_International)
+It is maintained by [ECMA International](https://en.wikipedia.org/wiki/Ecma_International)

 There have been several versions of ECMAScript published since June 1997, when version 1 was released.

 Features have been regularly added to each subsequent version, and the latest version of ECMAScript, ES7, was released in June 2016.

 An issue with ECMAScript is that not all browsers are fully capable of supporting the latest versions of ECMAScript.
+This is due to the fact that every browser is responsible for updating their JavaScript interpreter to the latest ECMAScript standard.

 This creates a problem because it means that native support is not available for the features within the browser itself.